What Is A Tight End? The NFL’s Big Guys

 Tony Gonzalez

-Gonzalez accumulated 1,325 receptions, 15,127 receiving yards, and 111 touchdowns throughout his career.
+Gonzalez collected 1,325 receptions, 15,127 receiving yards, and 111 touchdowns all through his profession.

 Rob Gronkowski